isovector/reasonablypolymorphic.com/site/httw/2016-11-02-universal-machines.markdown

 ## Exercises

 1) Build an `or` gate entirely out of `nand` gates.
-Derive a function table for it, to really convince yourself that you you got it right.
+Derive a function table for it, to really convince yourself that you got it right.
 2) What would a `nor` gate look like?
 Write its function table, and take a guess at what its symbol would be.
 3) Would a `nor` gate *also* be universal?
 Why or why not?
 If so, build a `nand`